cda-tum/fiction/docs/cli.rst

 For instance, ``fanouts -d 3 -s 1`` allows 3-output fan-out nodes and substitutes cascading fan-outs in a depth-first fashion.
 This is done with default settings by the physical design approaches if not specified by the user.

+In a network with fan-outs and inverters as nodes, for instance, after using the ``fanouts`` command, the ``inv`` command can be used to reduce the number of inverters in the network.
+It does this by substituting inverters at the outgoing edges of fan-out nodes with a single inverter at the incoming edge of the same fan-out node.

 Physical design
 ---------------